To win your food poisoning claim, your lawyer has to prove the following:

 The final element is damages – proving what harm resulted from the particular foodborne pathogen responsible for the outbreak.
 Damages usually consist of the following: medical expenses, cost of care, lost income, pain and suffering, emotional distress, disability, and loss of quality of life.

-Mr. Pritzker is one of the few lawyers in the country that practices extensively in the area of foodborne illness litigation.
+Mr. Pritzker is one of the few food lawyers in the country that has won money settlements and trial verdicts over $4 million.
 His cases have involved the following pathogens:

 - Botulism (caused by Clostridium botulinum)